 General Zod is Superman with a sense of personal entitlement instead of charity.

-Mr. Mxyzptlk uses his immense powers frivolously instead of responsibly.
+Mr. Mxyzptlk is an "alien" who is "careful" with his immense power but still uses it frivolously instead of responsibly.

 Doomsday is all the power harnessed for destruction instead of protection.